ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 --- abstract

-There have been proposals to extend or update the standard IETF congestion control schemes.
-Recent research has yielded many alternate congestion control schemes that significantly differ from the IETF's congestion control principles.
-Using these new congestion control schemes in the global Internet has possible ramifications to both the traffic using the new congestion control and to traffic using the currently standardized congestion control.
+New or modified congestion control schemes in the global Internet have possible ramifications to both the traffic using the new congestion control and to traffic using a standardized congestion control.
 Therefore, the IETF must proceed with caution when dealing with alternate congestion control proposals.
-The goal of this document is to provide guidance for considering alternate congestion control algorithms within the IETF.
+The goal of this document is to provide guidance for considering standardization of alternate congestion control algorithms at the IETF.
+It replaces RFC5033 to reflect changes in the congestion control landscape.

 --- middle